RBWR-Development/rpwr-books/02_Reactor.md

 Reactor panel consist of the main reactor control switches (for the control rods) and secondary control switch (for the boric acid).
 Following switches are available:

 On the left part:
-- ROD MOV (rod movement) - allows to manuallt withdraw or insert the control rods
+- ROD MOV (rod movement) - allows to manually withdraw or insert the control rods
 - MOVE SPD (movement speed) - allows to change how quickly rods move (slow/medium/fast)
 - MODE SEL (mode selector) - allows to pull all rods at once (ALL) or single, selectable groups of rods (GROUP)
 - AUTO BLNC (automaric balancer) - automatically balances power output between individual groups of rods